BobRay/MyComponent/_build/classes/readme.md

 ## Component

 This structure focuses around the Component object.
 The Component serves as the parent for all of the other classes in this directory.
+Component contains the majority of the functionality of BootStrap, ExportObjects and BuildTransport.

 The Component Class has 4 major public methods: New(), Put(), Get(), Build().
 These methods are top-down, running the methods in the same name in all child objects.

 ### Core Methods